R bootcamp

 This section will be a repetition on the previous exercises about vectors.
 Don’t forget — lists are just vectors, except that they can contain values of heterogeneous types (numbers, characters, anything).
 As a result, everything that applies to vectors above applies also here.

-But practice makes perfect, so let’s go through a couple of examples anyway:
+But practice makes perfect, so let’s go through a couple of examples anyway.
+Run this code to create the following list variable:

 l <- list("hello", "folks", "!", 123, "wow a number follows again", 42)